gelosie/jdic/src/incubator/screensaver/README.txt

 Revision History
 ----------------
-Version 0.2
+Version 0.2 - June 22, 2005
     * Added JOGL (OpenGL) Screensaver Startup Kit and corresponding APIs This allows developers to write OpenGL 3D screensavers in Java!
+    * Added installer generation for Windows screensavers (generates a Nullsoft installer script).
     * Added a destroy() method to the ScreensaverBase API so that screensavers can release resources before shutting down.
     * Screensaver now exits on Windows when cursor moves.
     * Added isFullscreen() API on context object.
     * Mouse cursor is no longer hidden from preview in Windows.
-    * Multi-monitor support
+    * Multi-monitor support.
-    * Fixed bug in settings dialog when values are out of bounds
+    * Fixed bug in settings dialog when values are out of bounds.
+    * Fixed slow-downs on Linux for some screensavers that use alpha.
+    * Upped minimum JDK requirement to 5.0.

 Version 0.1.1 - June 10, 2004
     * Fixed screensavers.dev.java.net issue #1: